Using Android Profiler

 Testing battery usage

-The Energy Profiler helps you find where your app uses more energy than necessary.
+The Power Profiler helps you find where your app uses more energy than necessary.
 It consists of three timelines: Event timeline, Energy timeline and System timeline.
 The Profiler monitors the use of CPU, network, GPS and system events and presents them in form of bars and horizontal lines (system events).
 The higher/longer the bar is, the more energy is being used.
 You can place a mouse over any part of the timeline for more info.

 Prerequisites: